AndrewNgw/SEP4/README.md

 Android Studio

-------------------------------Requirements-------------------------
+------------------------------Requirements-------------------------------

-1. User should be able to create profile
+1.User should be able to see the UI with all necessary information 8 2.User should be able to create profile 		9
-2. User should be able to login
+3.User should be able to make Posts		8
-3. User should be able to see list of available users
+4.User should be able to see other posts	7
-4. User should be able to send messages to other people
-5. User should be able to accept friend requests
+5.User should be able to display posts by category		8 6.User should be able to send email to whoever made a post		6 7.User should be able to send messages to other people	10 8.User should be able to recieve messages		10
-6. User should be able to delete friends
-7. User should be able to cancel friend requests
+9.User should be able to edit profile 		6
-8. Remote accessible data provider (Firebase database)
-9. Data provided to user in real time
-10.User should be able to receieve some live feeds on health related topics or diet 11.User should be able to register
+10.User should be able to login			5
-12.User should be able to recieve messages
-13.User should be able to make Posts
+11.User be able to log out					3
-14.User should be able to send email/private message to whoever made a post 15.User should be able to edit profile
+12.User should be able to create a friend requests		7 13.User should be able to accept/cancel friend requests		7
-16.User be able to log out

 --------------------------------Non Function-------------------------------
 1. App to run on android system
 2. MVVM Model View View Model